vamshisaii/aws-ec2-regulaforensics/docreader/README.md

 ### Configure Packer

 - Set a license file to the `packer/license/regula.license` folder.
-- Edit the packer variables file `packer/variables/docreader.pkrvars.hcl` according to your needs.
+- Edit the Packer variables file `packer/variables/docreader.pkrvars.hcl` according to your needs.
 - Required `docreader_tag` (default "latest") can be found at [hub.docker.com](https://hub.docker.com/r/regulaforensics/docreader/tags).
-- Run packer build to create AWS ami.
+- Run a Packer build to create AWS AMI.

 > [!NOTE]
 > Execute the command at the `docreader/packer` folder.